Creating custom fields

 To cater for this, you can create Custom Fields within the Address Book, Children and Small Groups modules.
 You can select from a variety of data formats - single sentence (free text), paragraph (free text), drop-down list (only one option from the list can be selected), radio list (one option must be selected from the list, but can exist with no value selected when a contact is created; but once a value is selected you can only toggle between values and never reset to no value selected), checkbox list (select none, one or multiple options) and dates (in your local regional date format).
 And within the Address Book module only, you can also create custom fields that link to another Address Book contact - ideal for storing a contact's spiritual mentor or primary pastoral care contact, for example.

-Currently you can create up to ten Custom Fields within each module.
-The process of enabling and labelling Custom Fields is the same in all three modules.
-All Custom Fields can optionally be set visible (and editable) in My ChurchSuite through each module's "My ChurchSuite" settings.
-Additionally, Children module Custom Fields can be optionally set visible in the Admin Area of the Child Check-in system for your leaders - this is done in the Children module "Connect" settings.
-And lastly, Address Book module Custom Fields can be set editable in both the Connect "My Details" platform and the web-embeddable Address Book newcomer connect forms.
+Currently you can create up to ten custom fields within each module.
+The process of enabling and labelling custom fields is the same in all three modules.
+All custom fields can optionally be set visible (and optionally editable) in My ChurchSuite through each module's "My ChurchSuite" settings.
+Additionally, Children module custom fields can be optionally set visible (but not editable) in the Admin Area of the Child Check-in system for your leaders - this is done in the Children module settings in the Connect Options.
+And lastly, Address Book module custom fields can be set editable in both the Connect and Embed "My Details" newcomer connect forms.

-When you move someone between the Address Book and Children modules, any custom fields that are present in both modules will be retained after the transfer.
-As long as the custom fields match in name, type and options, the data will be carried between the modules.
-Custom fields not present in both modules are not retained.
+When you move someone between the Address Book and Children modules, any custom field data where the custom field is present in both modules will be retained after the transfer - as long as the custom fields match in name, type and options, the data will be carried between the modules.
+Custom field data for custom fields not present in both modules is not retained.

-Importantly, Custom Fields are fully searchable and are included in each respective module's Advanced Search functionality.
-They can be also be included in each module's CSV export function, and they can be specified as conditions within Smart Tags; so you can ask questions of your data and match results based on the contents of Custom Fields.
+Importantly, custom fields are fully searchable and are included in each respective module's Advanced Search functionality.
+They can be also be included in each module's CSV export function, and they can be specified as conditions within Smart Tags; so you can ask easily questions of your data and match results based on the contents of custom fields.
 You can also add/edit custom field values as an action within a Flow.